adam10603/BeamNG-Advanced-Steering/README.md

  2. Rename `input.lua` to something else.
 This serves as a backup of the original file, in case you want to restore it.
  3. Copy `input.lua` and `better_steering_config.json` from the mod's files to the `vehicle` directory.

-Since this mod replaces game files instead of using the game's modding API, updating the game may remove the modded files.
+Since this mod replaces game files instead of using the game's modding API, updating the game may remove these files.

 ## Setup 🛠